The High Level Trigger and Express Data Production at STAR: The High Level Trigger

-Basic elements of express data production (xProd) and express physics analysis (xPhys) are search of particle trajectories in the detector system based on the Cellular Automaton (CA Track Finder) and search of short-lived particles based on the Kalman filter method (KF Particle Finder)~\cite{IKisel}.
-These algorithms, after careful adaptation and detailed testing on simulated data, were checked with the Au+Au collisions recorded in 2014, 2016, and BES-I. It was shown that using the CA Track Finder provides 25\% more D$^0$ and 20\% more W when processing a sample of pp collisions at $\sqrt{s}$ = 510 GeV collected in 2013.
-Also, the KF Particle Finder package provides twice as many signal particles with the same background level as the standard approach used in STAR~\cite{Ju:2023xvg}.
-The reliability and high performance of both algorithms allowed them to be included in the real-time express physics analysis chain on the HLT computer cluster during the BES-II runs.
+Basic elements of xProduction and xPhysics are search of particle trajectories in the detector system based on the CA Track Finder and search of short-lived particles based on the Kalman Filter (KF) Particle Finder~\cite{IKisel}.
+These algorithms, after careful adaptation and detailed testing on simulated data, were validated across datasets spanning multiplicity and energy: p+p (2013), Au+Au (2014, 2016), and BES-II collisions, with p+p serving as a comparatively low-multiplicity baseline for performance checks and comparisons.
+It was shown that using the CA Track Finder provides 25\% more D$^0$ and 20\% more W relative to STAR’s then-standard offline track finder when processing a sample of pp collisions at $\sqrt{s}$ = 510 GeV collected in 2013.
+Also, the KF Particle Finder package provides~\cite{Ju:2023xvg} twice the background-subtracted signal yield (invariant-mass peak) at the same combinatorial background level relative to STAR’s then-standard offline topological reconstruction (pairwise DCA/pointing-angle selections without a global KF fit).

-It is also essential that a data calibration package (xCal), optimized for real-time operation, has been added to the HLT operation.
-This package has shown an exceptionally high performance with BES-II data, which resulted in high quality of the CA Track Finder, as well as in the KF Particle Finder's accurate search for short-lived particles, in particular, hyperons and hypernuclei.

-An important component of the system is its tight integration with data quality assurance (xQA) mechanisms.
-Working in real time, the Extended HLT (xHLT) not only selects and processes data, but also monitors its quality, reducing the risk of errors in later stages of analysis.
+An important component of the system is its tight integration with data QA mechanisms.
+Working in real time, the xHLT not only selects and processes data, but also monitors its quality with physics observables, reducing the risk of errors in later stages of analysis.

 These advanced xHLT capabilities support the physical analysis of BES-II data and make the entire HLT system more robust, flexible, and scalable for different real-time environments.